roblaing/webgames/ricerocks/README.md

 where <em>{passive: false}</em> is the default, so could be ommitted.

-This game only involves responding to four keys (arrows except for down, and space), and in my original code I used several <em>if...</em> statements for my pattern-action expressions, which worked fine, but I decided switch would be prettier, which broke everything if a key other than the four with case statements was selected.
+This game only involves responding to four keys (arrows except for down, and space), and in my original code I used several <em>if...</em> statements for my pattern-action expressions, which worked fine, until I decided
+<em>switch</em> would be prettier, which broke everything if a key other than the four with case statements was selected.

+Getting <em>default</em> to work led me down the usual JavaScript rabitt hole of lots of waffle via Google, but no clear explanations.

 So the <em>event type</em> whe are interested in are
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event">keydown</a> and